Ohio 16th District

-The key to making health care more affordable lies with increasing competition and eliminating unnecessary overhead costs on the system, not with a new government takeover of the healthcare system.
+The greatest problem facing our health care system is the increasing cost of providing care.
+Unfortunately, the Affordable Care Act passed in the 111th Congress failed to effectively address this major concern.
+We must take measures to reduce costs and make access to health insurance more affordable for everyone.
+The key to making health care more affordable lies with increasing competition and eliminating unnecessary overhead costs on the system, not with a new government takeover of the health care system.

-Purchasing Across State Lines
+Purchasing Across State Lines:

 In order to reduce health care costs we must increase competition.
 Any viable health care reform legislation must afford consumers the ability to purchase insurance across state lines, which will drastically expand competition in the marketplace and drive costs down.
 There are approximately 1,300 health care providers in the United States, but due to the prohibition on purchasing insurance across state lines, one or two providers often consume 70-80% of the market share in some states.
 Allowing all 1,300 providers to compete for business nationwide would blow open competition and would make health care far more affordable for all Americans.

-Malpractice Insurance Premiums: Tort reform would help curb the number of junk lawsuits filed against doctors, which would in turn lower the cost of malpractice premiums and reduce overhead costs on hospitals.
+Tort reform would help curb the number of junk lawsuits filed against doctors, which would in turn lower the cost of malpractice premiums and reduce overhead costs on hospitals.

 As a result of frivolous lawsuits, many doctors are forced to engage in defensive medicine, a practice that leads doctors to order needless tests or procedures to protect themselves against future lawsuits.
 Tort reform would help eliminate the need for the practice of defensive medicine and would reduce health care costs by as much as $200 billion a year.